Skip to content

 3. Log in to the Grafana web UI

-After startup, you can login the Grafana web UI through http://localhost:3000/.
-The initial user name and password are both admin.
+After startup, login the Grafana web UI through http://localhost:3000/.
+The default username and password are both admin.
 After login, change the password according to the prompts, and then you can enter the main interface.
 Click the settings icon on the left side of the main page and select "Data Sources" to configure Grafana's data sources:

 image